genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/consolidators/configure.md

 ### Adding the consolidator to processes.xml

-Consolidator service configuration is added in processes.xml like below example, for more information of each tag in below config follow this [link](/platform-reference/essential-information/processes-xml)
 If you are going to use the Consolidator process, you must ensure that it is included in the  **processes.xml** file for the application.
 This is located in the .cfg folder for the application.
 The file contains tags that define key characteristics of the Consolidator - for example, dependencies and logging level.
 Here is an example configuration (the tags are explained in the page on the [processes.xml file](/platform-reference/essential-information/processes-xml)):